Positano Italy: Your Complete Travel Guide (2023)

 Franco’s Bar is probably one of the most popular bars in Positano to watch the sunset, and for a good reason, it’s gorgeous.
 This Apertivo Bar is a part of Le Sirenuse hotel and offers an iconic view overlooking Positano.

 But here’s my personal opinion on Franco’s Bar.
-I would only recommend going if it is your first time in Positano and want to see a beautiful view.
+I would only recommend going if it is your first time in Positano and want to see a beautiful view, or if you’re visiting during shoulder season when you’re able to get a front-row table with a minimum wait.

 But, there are only 4 tables that have a front-row view.
 They are sat on a first come first serve basis with a lengthy waiting list of people trying to sit there.

-Franco’s Bar does not take reservations, so you’ll either have to arrive when it opens or wait for a few rounds to finally sit there.
-(Keep in mind, people will run up and take the table out of line)
+Franco’s Bar does not take reservations, so you’ll either have to arrive when it opens, expect a line queuing 30+ minutes before opening hours, or wait for a few rounds to finally sit there.

 With drinks starting around 20€ to 25€ for a martini (that’s $29.50!) and no view if you’re not in the front row, I’d rather drink elsewhere.